 Adopting a Nuclear Option

-Wisconsin job shop Lindquist Machine adapts to the changing economy by increasing its presence in the nuclear energy market and adding wind energy customers with the help of a MAG FT 3500 horizontal boring mill.
+Wisconsin job shop Lindquist Machine adapts to the changing economy by increasing its presence in the nuclear energy market and adding wind energy customers with the help of an FT 3500 horizontal boring mill.

 To survive in the changing economic landscape of U.S. manufacturing, many job shops have been forced to follow an unofficial mantra of the Marine Corps – improvise, adapt, overcome.
 Lindquist Machine Corporation (Green Bay, WI) has done just that with the help of a MAG FT 3500 horizontal boring mill that helped shift its focus to producing a variety of large, specialized parts for the nuclear energy market, and taking on new business in wind energy.